benhunt-archive/.github/profile/README.md

 Game dev remains a genuine interest, and I may revisit these repositories later to iterate or build something just for fun.

 **Contact:** ben_hunt121@hotmail.com

+## Archived Unity Repositories

+### Core Projects
+- [Unity Project - MATCHiT ]([https://github.com/benhunt-archive/RepoName1](https://github.com/benhunt-archive/unity-oop-abstraction-inheritance-polymorphism-encapsulation)) — I created a card matching game using Object Oriented Programming principals as part of the final project for Unity Junior Programmer Course.
+- [Unity Project - Data Persistance ]([[https://github.com/benhunt-archive/RepoName1](https://github.com/benhunt-archive/unity-oop-abstraction-inheritance-polymorphism-encapsulation)](https://github.com/benhunt-archive/Data-Persistance-Project-Unity/tree/main)) - Data Persistance project with Unity

+### Experiments & Prototypes
+- [Personal Project - Towerscape]([https://github.com/benhunt-archive/RepoName2](https://github.com/benhunt-archive/TowerScape)) — TowerScape is a simple, fast paced first-person parkour sprint down a vertical gauntlet.
+Dev Phase - [Design and Planning - (On Hold)]

+Other projects have been started but never came into full fluition (many junior level reasons), So I unfortunatly made the honest call of discontinuing entirly.
+These have now been removed.
+♯ - Running for the stars
+♯ - Bullets & Balls

+### To see more about these:

+- You can visit my Projects Web Page : https://www.notion.so/Benjamin-Hunt-1e19c126a50c80dcbd83cf0cf7c3026e